lostlabyrinth/Limnoria/plugins/Uncyclopedia/README.md

-Contains functionality specific to Uncyclopedia (#unyclopedia on chat.freenode.net)
+Contains functionality specific to Uncyclopedia (#uncyclopedia on chat.freenode.net)